Pixelina

 Short version

-Just the Picsara/Omnimet as a software does not put any special requirements on your hardware!
+Picsara/Omnimet as a software does not require any special harware requirements.

-However, if using with a camera, the camera in it self put quite specific requirements based on two factors,
+However, if using with a camera (as most people do), the camera in it self put quite specific requirements based on two factors,

 * Camera resolution

-We belive in most cases a decent frame rate is more important than high resolution, and in order to achive this you need a good and well optimized computer.
-This includes most specifically CPU raw performance, Graphics board and USB Controller.
-The higer camera resolution, the higher specs are required.
+We belive that a decent frame rate is more important than high resolution, and in order to achive this you need a good and well optimized computer.
+This includes CPU raw performance, a Graphics board and a suitable USB Controller.
+The higer the camera resolution, the higher the specs.

 If you are interested in the details about how digital cameras work and really want to fine tune your system, please read Camera Basics for useful information.
 If not, just build your system according to one of these recommendations.